-SFG: After graduating from Copper I want to Colombia to TC and I got a degree to teach K-12.
+SFG: After graduating from Cooper, I went to Columbia to TC [Teacher’s College] and I got a degree to teach K-12.
 I was teaching in the New York public schools.
 I was teaching fifth grade but every project had a lot of art in it.
 My first marriage had ended.
-I was still very young, twenty five, I was teaching and married a second time.
+I was still very young, twenty five.
+I was teaching and married a second time.
 My husband was offered a really good gig doing research in New Orleans.
 So that was that.
 It was 1960 and we went to New Orleans.
-There I was, with my Teachers College degree still painting.
+There I was, with my Teachers College degree, still painting.
 I did not have a very strong idea of myself professionally.
 It was a different era for women.
 The women’s movement had barely started.
 Civil Rights was cooking.
 I was not going to teach in a segregated school system so I decided to get an MFA at Tulane where I would be given a studio.

-JS: What brought you back to Copper and what is your teaching style?
+JS: What brought you back to Cooper and what is your teaching style?